-Note: For programs offered in modules (ex.
-ACE program), Federal Title IV regulations require Motlow College to recalculate the federal financial aid eligibility for each student who withdraws from the institution if all scheduled modules within a term are not completed (see example 2 below).
+Note: For programs offered in modules/mini-terms (ex.
+Adult College Express [ACE] program), Federal Title IV regulations require Motlow College to recalculate the federal financial aid eligibility for each student who withdraws from the institution if all scheduled modules within a term are not completed (see example 2 below).